A group show in January with London Group members and friends including the Computer Arts Society and Lumen Prize.

 Curated by Genetic Moo, this show combines the members’ work with friends from the Computer Arts Society and Lumen Prize.
 The one stipulation for the artworks in the show is that they generate their own light (for example using projection) or can be illuminated by other works (ie projected onto).
 This simple rule alone has meant the works are interlinked in ways not seen before turning the whole group exhibition into an installation of sorts, filling all surfaces of the unique space including the ceiling.
 Works spilled over onto other works and there were several collaborations between artists.

-The show recieved about 600 visitors.
+The show received about 600 visitors + the PV night so we’d estimate about 900.
 The first night’s opening event was packed with three diverse light based performances adding energy and excitement.
 The second day saw 20 people learn some creative coding working on a collaborative animation.
 Followed by talks by several digital artists and then finished off with a riveting musical performance by Stephen Carley.
 The last day was open to the public and 88 people came through the door of all ages.
 The artists present had several interesting conversations and lots of new ideas for future collaborations.
 The show was a great success and we are thinking about how to take that success forward.